Flix-29/NotionApiClient/README.md

 4. Copy the `Internal Integration Token` and save it in a safe place.
 5. Share the integration with your workspace and add it to the Sites or Databases you want the Api to have access to.

-After you have created your integration, you can import the `NotionApiClient` via maven or gradle.
+After you have created your integration, you can import the `NotionApiClient` via Maven or Gradle.
 ### Maven
 ```xml
 <dependency>